 Global expansion is often complex and time-consuming.
 Outsourcing to an experienced Global PEO saves you time and money – it saves some companies up to 85% of the cost of expansion

 With a critical mass of employees in your target country, a Global PEO can often provide more competitive benefits packages in your target country, than small-to-medium-sized enterprises would be able to

 As with employment compliance, data protection and security rules can differ significantly by country.
 A Global PEO ensures that all data regulations and laws (such as the EU’s GDPR) are complied with;

-Managing and forecasting the ongoing costs of global expansion can be difficult.
+Managing and forecasting the ongoing costs of global hiring can be difficult.
 For example, fluctuating exchange rates in different countries can make it difficult to forecast what upcoming costs will be.
-Through its cloud solution, New Horizons provides the tools for businesses to better forecast and budget for these costs.
+Through its cloud solution, Horizons provides the tools for businesses to better forecast and budget for these costs.

 What is the process when you sign up with a Global PEO?

 Once you sign up with a Global PEO like Horizons, the following steps will usually be taken:

 Horizons drafts the offer letter and employment contract for the client’s workforce in a new location